calaldees/teachingWorkshops/teacherEducation/misconceptions.md

     * Getting the `if (condition) {false bit} else {true bit}` *execution function instead of defining it
 * mismatched brackets - Brackets MUST match
-* Wrong type of brackets
+* Wrong type of brackets (there are 4 different types of brackets - it's hard to even know where they are on the keyboard)
 * Cannot comprehend 'i'ndentation' of blocks ... just can't .. can't even follow instructions.
 Simply does not understand what is even being said, or why it is being said.

 ```python